KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

 * TOC
 {:toc}

+# Design patterns and DSL command types

+The rest of this post is full of design patterns and different types of commands that I found useful when crafting DSLs.
+Some of these are very obvious but I wanted to mention them in this context.
+There are other patterns that you may not find as useful until you are dealing with a specific problem that they may solve.

-# Value passthu
+## Value passthu

 You may want to have a command with a specific name to fit your DSL but all it does it pass on the values that is given to it.
-DSLs are often shorthand for more complex commands and that is all you are doing here.
+These DSLs are often shorthand for more complex commands and that is all you are doing here.

     function Set-State
     {